-Maine, also known as the Pine Tree State, is the northeastern-most state in the U.S. It’s known for the natural beauty of its forests and coastline.
+Maine is the eastern-most state in the U.S., and is known for the natural beauty of its forests and coastline.
 Along with these attractions, though, comes a cold climate.
 As far as Maine’s cost of living goes, income taxes can get a bit pricey for high-earners, while the state’s sales tax is rather low.

 Housing Costs in Maine